Safety, Security, Health and Environment

 The primary role of PTTEP's medical and occupational health team is to provide medical and occupational health advice to all employees and contractors.
 The team is also responsible for developing and maintaining occupational health standards, procedures, and approaches that promote a healthy and hygienic workplace, such as the Wellness Test, Ergonomic Consultation Campaign, and an annual medical and occupational health knowledge session for employees and contractors.
 (Course details and the number of participants are shown Health and Safety Performance Data. )

 PTTEP continues to place the utmost importance on occupational health and safety for workers and associated individuals.
-In accordance with public health measures, monitoring and preventative measures have been implemented to prevent the spread of the virus, such as Influenza vaccination.
+In accordance with public health measures, monitoring and preventative measures, such as influenza vaccination, have been implemented to prevent the spread of the virus.

 Environment